Corruption in Myanmar: Taxation

+On 14 June 2025, the anti-SAC Wetlet Township People's Administration faced protests for high tolls.
+Protestors also stated that although the National Unity Government authorized only 2 toll checkpoints, militia groups ran multiple other toll checkpoints.

 Import, export, and customs officials

 Myanmar's import and export regulations are not transparent.
-According to the Global Enabling Trade 2014, corruption at the border and burdensome procedures are among the major challenges to importation of goods.
+According to the Global Enabling Trade 2014, corruption at the border and burdensome procedures are among the major challenges to the importation of goods.
 Business executives gave the efficiency and transparency of border administration in Myanmar a score of 2.2 on a 7-point scale (1 being "non-transparent" and 7 "transparent").
 Myanmar ranks 128th out of 138 countries in this regard.

 Businesses must bribe customs officials in order to avoid high import and export taxes.
 53.5% of businesses surveyed in 2014 said that they expected to give "gifts" to obtain import licences.

 On average, exporting a container of goods from Myanmar involves 9 documents, takes 25 days, and costs US$670.
 On average, importing a container of goods into Myanmar involves 9 documents, takes 27 days, and costs US$660.

+Public services and civil society suppression

+Media suppression

+Myanmar’s military government has severely restricted press freedom since seizing power in February 2021, making it one of the world’s worst jailers of journalists.
+Photojournalist Sai Zaw Thaike, arrested in May 2023 while reporting on Cyclone Mocha, has reportedly faced daily torture in Insein Prison for exposing human rights abuses.
+He was sentenced to 20 years under various laws, including sedition and incitement.
+Myanmar Now, the independent news agency he worked for, alleges that authorities targeted him for revealing prison abuses and criticizing the regime.
+Reports indicate that other political prisoners have suffered similar mistreatment.
+International organizations, including the U.N. and the Committee to Protect Journalists, have condemned the junta's actions.
+Since the coup, at least 172 journalists have been arrested, and press freedoms remain under assault.